 WHO MAY PARTICIPATE

-Authors of any genre of novel (or works of standard length for YA/MG/Children/Graphic Novels) and any field of full-length non-fiction work, published by presses who distribute to major American bookstores on a returnable basis and/or make their ebooks available on at least three of the following American online book stores: Amazon, Barnes and Noble, Google Play, Apple iBookStore, Kobo.
+Authors of any genre of novel or standalone novella (or works of standard length for YA/MG/Children/Graphic Novels) and any field of full-length non-fiction work, published by presses who distribute to major US or UK bookstores on a returnable basis and/or make their ebooks available on at least three of the following United States online book stores: Amazon, Barnes and Noble, Google Play, Apple iBookStore, Kobo.

 Works must be published by a third party, i.e., not self-published (Amazon Digital Services, Smashwords, et al are distribution platforms, not publishers in the usual sense).
 This third party publisher must publish more than one author, must have an editorial staff that is not comprised of the author or their immediate family, and have a Web site which includes its current author slate and immediate release schedule.

 In very rare cases self-published work by authors with substantial, successful previous publishing history will be considered.

 The following statement is important: The author (or their publicist, editor, publisher) needs to ask to participate in The Big Idea.
 Just sending a book or a press release querying for an interview for the author isn’t going to work.
 The Big Idea works best with authors (and others) who know what it’s about and are affirmatively interested in participating.

 No earlier than two months from the book’s official North American publication date and no later than one month from that date, send an e-mail to firstname.lastname@example.org, with an e-mail header formatted like so: “BIG IDEA QUERY: [Author] [Book Title] [Release Date]“.
 In the body of the e-mail please briefly describe the book.

 At some point prior to release, send the book (or have the publicist/publisher do so), following the site publicity guidelines (mailing address is at that link).
 ARCs are fine; finished copies are good, too.
 Hard copies preferred.